anaef/lambda-lws/doc/EnvironmentVariables.md

 Example value: `^/v1/(\w+)(/?.*)$`

 > [!IMPORTANT]
-> Depending where you set the `LWS_MATCH` variable, you may need to escape certain characters, in
+> Depending on where you set the `LWS_MATCH` variable, you may need to escape certain characters,
-> particular backslashes (`\`), to ensure that the intended value is set.
+> in particular backslashes (`\`), to ensure that the intended value is set.

 > [!CAUTION]
-> Allowing unconditional control characters in a match capture group referenced in the `LWS_MAIN`
+> If a `LWS_MATCH` capture group is referenced in the `LWS_MAIN` variable, ensure it cannot contain
-> variable can lead to security vulnerabilities, such as the processing of relative paths with
+> punctuation characters that could form relative path segments (e.g., `..`); otherwise, attackers
-> `..` segments, allowing access to arbitrary files on the file system.
+> might traverse directories and access unintended files.

 ### LWS_MAIN *main*